I saw this footage of flatworm reproduction years ago on PBS and I was so excited when Robin H. sent it in!

 It’s simply sloppy.
 And, all too often, it results in projecting ugly realities with which we are all too familiar onto those things we don’t really understand.

-For another example of the projection of socially constructed human relations onto the body, see our post on sperm, eggs, and fertilization.Lisa Wade is a professor of sociology at Occidental College.
+For another example of the projection of socially constructed human relations onto the body, see our post on sperm, eggs, and fertilization.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.